ashishvinodkumar/InterviewPrep/README.md

 2. Machine Learning Review
 3. LeetCode Review

-Please open the respective notebooks for my notes, cheetsheets, and more for an exhaustive prep of everything necessary for cracking AI/ML interviews.
+Please open the respective notebooks to find my notes, cheatsheets, and more, for an exhaustive prep of everything necessary to crack AI/ML interviews.